myty/AndcultureCode.JavaScript.Website/src/pages/case-studies/cca.md

   - ux design
   - web design
   - strategy
+seo:
   metaTitle: CCA case study | andculture
   metaDescription: A case study for andculture and CCA's cyber education website
-socialDescription: CCA's website needed to show how powerful the bond can be between a cyber school and its families.
+  socialShareCopy: CCA's website needed to show how powerful the bond can be between a cyber school and its families.
 That's when andculture came in with a little UX and developer magic.
 ---